-- The National Police Agency, the Ministry of Justice, the Immigration Services Agency, and the Ministry of Health, Labour and Welfare hold "Liaison Committee on illegal employment of foreigners for directors-general of relevant bodies" and conduct cooperation and share information about the latest cases. - O The police and the Immigration Services Agency strive to discover the cases of trafficking in persons through proactively cracking down on cases of illegal employment. - O In 2019, the Immigration Services Agency cracked down on 228 workplaces suspected of illegal employment.
-In addition, based on the policy concerning the "Promotion of the Measures against Illegal Employment of Foreigners" agreed between the National Police Agency and the Ministry of Health, Labour and Welfare (see i), the Immigration Services Agency has been proactively reporting malicious brokers and employers to the police and bringing charges against them. - O In 2019, Prefectural Labour Bureaus, Labour Standards Inspection Offices, and Regional Immigration Services Bureaus also carried out joint inspections or investigations into 11 technical intern training institutions in relation to cases of suspected infringements of human rights of technical intern trainees such as forced labor.
+- The National Police Agency, the Ministry of Justice, the Immigration Services Agency, and the Ministry of Health, Labour and Welfare collaborate in requesting the employers' association in the council on illegal employment of foreigners to prevent illegal employment and share information about the latest cases. - O The police and the Immigration Services Agency strive to discover cases of trafficking in persons through proactively cracking down on cases of illegal employment. - In 2020, the Immigration Services Agency cracked down on 69 workplaces suspected of illegal employment.
+In addition, based on the policy concerning the "Promotion of the Measures against Illegal Employment of Foreigners" agreed between the National Police Agency and the Ministry of Health, Labour and Welfare (see i), the Immigration Services Agency has been proactively reporting malicious brokers and employers to the police and bringing charges against them.